chili-publish/grafx-documentation/docs/GraFx_studio/how_to/gif_output.md

 ![Output](https://chilipublishdocs.imgix.net/GraFx_studio/how_to/output_3.gif)

-## Output (to MP4)
+## Output (to GIF)

-Click "Export as" and choose MP4 in the dropdown.
+Click "Export as" and choose GIF in the dropdown.

 ![Output](https://chilipublishdocs.imgix.net/GraFx_studio/how_to/output_4.png)